howerj/cdb/readme.md

 and should work on 32-bit and 64-bit machines.
 It is tested more frequently on a 64-bit Linux machine, and less frequently on Windows.
-Please give a detailed bug report (including but not limited to what machine/OS you are running on, compiler, compiler version, a failing example test case, etcetera).
+Please give a detailed bug report (including but not limited to what machine/OS you are running on, compiler, compiler version, a failing example test case, your blood type and star sign, etcetera).

 # PYTHON IMPLEMENTATION